bogzbonny/yeehaw/README.md

    surrounding environment.
 This said, more complex elements should still be able to responsibly interact with its surroundings directly if necessary - elements should __not__ be limited to only interacting with its parent in the rigid element-hierarchy through event responses.
+Although this rigidity provides consistency for overall design, it can drastically complicate certain inter-element interactions.
- - Keep as much stuff `pub` as possible to allow for more experimentation.
+ - Keep as much stuff `pub` as possible to allow for more experimentation without requiring forks of the repo.
+(Eventually put all the excess pub under an `internals` feature flag to reduce breaking changes).
-   Eventually put all the excess pub under an `internals` feature flag to reduce breaking changes.
+ - Favour robustness over correctness for release mode (but vise-versa during debug mode).
+Many small and strange UI bugs are resolvable via user intervention.
+Ideally the TUI should never panic during release mode.

-#### Non-Objectives
+### Non-Objectives

  - catering (too much) to non-UTF-8 or non-true-color terminals
  - minor performance improvements at the cost of developer ergonomics